ga4gh/data-security/AAI/AAIConnectProfile.md

     presented and/or transformed without misrepresenting the original intent, except for accommodating for `exp` timestamps to be represented as indicated above.

+3. An Embedded Token Issuer MAY include the `aud` field to indicate which [Brokers](#term-broker) were consented by the user.
+The values of the `aud` field must match the `iss` field of OIDC access tokens issued by consented Brokers.

 #### Conformance for Claim Clearinghouses (consuming Access Tokens to give access to data)